Is your swim deck structurally strong enough to support our Tilt-Up PWC Rails?

 Here is a sample photo of the underside of standard aluminum hull houseboat construction.

-In addition to the framing support underneath, the sides of most houseboat swim platforms form upper and lower "triangular gussets" as part of the hull as shown in the inset below.
-Gussets add significant strength.
+In addition to the framing support underneath, the sides of most houseboat swim platforms form upper and lower "triangular side gussets" as part of the hull as shown in the inset below.
+Triangular gussets add significant strength.
 The main picture below is of a swim deck with no upper or lower side gusset supports.
 So they added one chain-gusset and mounted the PWC Rail Frame next to it.
 The chain is bolted down through the main deck floor and the other end goes around the back edge of the swim platform and bolts to the frame underneath.
-This is inexpensive and very easy to do with a drill and simple hand tools.
+This is inexpensive (less than $20) and very easy to do with a drill and simple hand tools.
 No welding or fabricating of angle structures is required as discussed in more detail further down this page.

 Structural Strength Consultation: If you are concerned about the structural strength of your swim deck, you can get in the water and take some pictures of the under-structure and send them to us.
 We will gladly offer our feedback and opinion.
 Please include photos of the portion where the vertical wall of the swim platform connects to the swim platform and where it connects to the outdrive ceiling, along with photos similar to the one above.
 You can send pictures to email@example.com